chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 -   Name the Data Source

+-   Choose your Data Source's time zone.
+By default this value is set to UTC.

 -   Select the Data Source type from the drop down

 -   Fill in the required credentials